Administrative rule R657-54

 R657-54-12.
 Identification of Species and Sex.

-(1) During the spring seasons the head and beard must remain attached to the carcass of wild turkey while being transported.
+The head and beard must remain attached to the carcass of a wild turkey while being transported.

 R657-54-13.
 Use of Dogs.

 (1) An individual may not use or permit a dog to harass, pursue, or take wild turkey unless otherwise allowed for in Title 23, the Wildlife Resources Code of Utah, or the administrative rules or guidebooks of the Wildlife Board.

 (2) Dogs may be used to locate and retrieve wild turkey during open wild turkey hunting seasons.

 (3) Dogs are generally allowed on state wildlife management and waterfowl management areas, subject to the following conditions: